top of page

 What did we find?

-• In the Dulwich wards, between 30-60% of the pupils at school here are at private schools, compared to a 7% national average.
+• 30-60% of pupils in Dulwich wards are at private schools compared to a 7% national average.
 Private schools admit pupils from beyond the local area and therefore these children have longer distances to travel.

-• In addition to this there are (unusually) two state schools whose admission policies also take in pupils from beyond the local area (non-catchment).
+• Two Dulwich state schools are non-catchment meaning there admission policies draw in pupils from beyond the local area (non-catchment).
 This includes Kingsdale, one of the largest secondary schools in London and Judith Kerr, a small primary language school.

-• A total of 9,000 children travel twice a day, to and from Dulwich non-catchment primary and secondary schools from all over London.
+• Approximately 9,000 children travel twice a day, to and from Dulwich non-catchment primary and secondary schools from all over London.
 Primary school children travel in from Tooting, Bermondsey, Beckenham, secondary age pupils from even further afield.

 Rosendale no traffic_edited.jpg